Deploy OpenNebula Front-end on VMware¶

 After opening the Sunstone interface (

-http://<appliance_ip> with oneadmin credentials), you are now ready to enjoy the out-of-the-box features of OpenNebula!
+http://<appliance_ip> with oneadmin credentials), you are now ready to add computing clusters to OpenNebula and start launching your first Virtual Machines!

 If Sunstone greets you with an error while connecting to the public FireEdge endpoint, return to Control Center in the previous step and configure a valid endpoint:

 After reaching this point, you can continue importing vCenter resources if you are planning to manage then with OpenNebula.

 If you want to try out instead OpenNebula public resource infrastructure provisioning, we recommend following the Operations Guide from Quick Start after finishing this guide to add computing power to your shiny new OpenNebula cloud.